Chapter 58 for Djokovic, Nadal at French Open - RFI

 Novak Djokovic and Rafael Nadal clash for the 58th time on Friday on the same court where they first met 15 years ago with a place in the French Open final at stake.

-It is tennis's greatest modern rivalry between two men who have harvested 38 Grand Slam titles between them and 72 Masters.
+It is tennis's greatest modern rivalry between two men who have harvested 38 Grand Slam titles and 72 Masters between them.

 Djokovic has spent more weeks at world number one than any other player while 13-time French Open winner Nadal has not been out of the top 10 in 16 years.